 Writing everything down is essential if you want to avoid unnecessary purchases.
 Note everything down in detail, because spending £1 here and there can add up to a lot of money at the end of the month.
 This technique alone could allow savings of 10% or more each month.

 2. Sign up to Free Customer Reward Schemes

-In the last few years, loyalty programs have been popular in retailers as an efficient way to save money while you spend it.
-No matter where in the country you are, you’ll find plenty of retailers who are willing to reward you for shopping with them.
+In the last few years, loyalty programs have become popular as an efficient way to save money while you spend it.
+No matter where in the country you are, you'll find plenty of retailers who are willing to reward you for shopping with them.
 Collect every card possible and be sure to check regularly for any extra coupons that might be available before shopping.
 Here are some examples of great advantages of loyalty cards:

 - Regular gifts and extra discounts (birthdays, holidays etc.).